 The Standout: The jaw-dropping art collection, including a work by James Turrell

-- The extravagant marble-and-stone bathrooms
+- The extravagant bathrooms in marble and other stones

 On the eastern coast of the peninsula, just over two hours by car from Athens, Amanzoe is like a modern-day acropolis—a hilltop complex so striking it would impress Alexander the Great.
 While the surrounding setting is more reminiscent of the Mallorcan countryside than the wind-swept Cyclades, the landscape is a feast for the senses: Bushels of lavender and yellow dandelions offer pops of color; groves of green olive and Cyprus trees add layers of depth to the valley; and white freesia and pink bougainvillea grow along the hotel’s columned facade.
 Amanzoe, which translates to “peaceful life,” delivers on that promise, redefining the meaning of sanctuary.